Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 April 2026 04.57.18 UTC
+- WIB: Sabtu, 25 April 2026 05.53.59 UTC
-- WITA: Sabtu, 25 April 2026 05.57.18 UTC
+- WITA: Sabtu, 25 April 2026 06.53.59 UTC
-- WIT: Sabtu, 25 April 2026 06.57.18 UTC
+- WIT: Sabtu, 25 April 2026 07.53.59 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: technology
+Kategori: friendship